tonytsheng/DBHUB/ORA/ORAonEC2/round2.md

 ```
 - Drop the old tablespace.
 Recreate the tablespace with new data files on the new volumes.
 - Recreate slob test data using the modified tablespace/data files
 - AWR recommendation: Increase the size of the log files to 2048 M to hold at least 20 minutes of redo information.
+We created 3 new log groups with 2 members each of 2048 M and then dropped the old log groups.
 - AWR recommendation: Increase the size of the redo log buffer by setting the value of parameter "log_buffer" to 32 M.
-- AWR recommendation: Increase db_writer_processes to 20 - recommended in the last AWR report although a number was not recommended.
+- AWR recommendation: Increase db_writer_processes to 20 - recommended in the last AWR report although a value was not recommended.
 - Increase flash cache size to 30G - Oracle recommends 2-3x the size of the SGA.
+30G is 3x the size of the SGA.

 | AWR Metric           |  Last Test |   2    | 3      | 4      | 5      |  6    |
 | ----             | ----    | ------ | ----   | -----  | ------ | ----  |